Localized Vision-Language Matching for Open-vocabulary Object Detection: Experiments

 \subsection{Baselines}

 \textbf{OVR}.
-Our main open-world object detection baseline approach is proposed by Zareian \etal \cite{zareian2021open}.
-We utilize some components proposed in that work including the two-stage design, grounding loss and usage of a cross-attention model.
+The main baseline approach is proposed by Zareian \etal \cite{zareian2021open}.
+We utilize some components proposed in the work including the two-stage design, grounding loss and usage of a cross-attention model.
 In this work, we propose new components, which simplify and improve the model performance over OVR. \\ \textbf{STT-ZSD}.
 Our second baseline uses only the Specialized Task Tuning stage.
 This resembles a zero-shot object detection setting.
-The parameters of this baseline model are initialized with a pre-trained model on ImageNet \cite{5206848} with the only difference that the projection layer is trainable. \\ \textbf{Zero-shot methods}.
+The model is initialized with ImageNet~\cite{5206848} weights with a trainable projection layer.\\ \textbf{Zero-shot methods}.
 We compare to some zero-shot object detection approaches which do not include the weak supervision provided by the captions.
 We compare to three background-aware zero-shot detection methods, introduced by Bansal \etal \cite{bansal2018zero}, which project features of an object bounding box proposal method to word embeddings.
 The \textbf{SB} method includes a fixed vector for the background class in order to select which bounding boxes to exclude during the object classification, \textbf{LAB} uses multiple latent vectors to represent the different variations of the background class, and \textbf{DSES} includes more classes than the known set as word embedding to train in a more dense semantic space. \textbf{DELO}~\cite{Zhu_2020_CVPR} method uses a generative model and unknown classes to synthesize visual features and uses them while training to increase background confidence. \textbf{PL}~\cite{Rahman_Khan_Barnes_2020} work deals with the imbalance between positive vs. negative instance ratio by proposing a method that maximizes the margin between foreground and background boxes. \\ \textbf{Faster R-CNN}.
 We also compare with training the classical Faster R-CNN model only using the known classes.\\ \textbf{Open-vocabulary with large data}.
-We compare our method with recent state-of-the-art models on Open-Vocabulary.
-RegionClip \cite{zhong2021regionclip} uses the CLIP \cite{radford2021learning} pre-trained model to produce region-image pseudo labels and train an object detector.
+We compare our method with recent open-vocabulary models.
+RegionClip \cite{zhong2021regionclip} uses the CLIP \cite{radford2021learning} pre-trained model to produce image-region pseudo labels and train an object detector.
 CLIP (cropped reg)~\cite{gu2022openvocabulary} uses the CLIP pre-trained model on 400M image-caption pairs on object proposals obtained by an object detector trained on known classes.
-XP-Mask \cite{huynh2021open} first learns a class-agnostic region proposal and segmentation model from the known classes and then uses this model as a teacher to generate pseudo masks for self-training a student model.
+XP-Mask \cite{huynh2021open} learns a class-agnostic region proposal and segmentation model from the known classes and then uses this model as a teacher to generate pseudo masks for self-training a student model.
 Finally, we also compare with VILD~\cite{gu2022openvocabulary} which uses CLIP soft predictions to distil semantic information and train an object detector.